AutoPulse: Research

 The gold standard for resuscitation research is survival to hospital discharge.
 Although it may seem valuable to measure short-term and intermediate outcomes like return of spontaneous circulation (ROSC) or survival to hospital admission, anything less than neurologically intact survival and hospital discharge is ultimately irrelevant.

 Several animal studies have shown that automated CPR machines are more effective at providing circulatory support than manual CPR.
 One study showed that use of the AutoPulse produced blood flow to the heart and brain that was comparable to pre-arrest levels.
 In another study, an adapted AutoPulse was shown to be highly effective in support of cardiac arrest in animals, whereas manual CPR was tenuous in its effectiveness.
 Pigs were used in the study, and were left in cardiac arrest for eight minutes to simulate average ambulance response time.
 73% of the pigs that were put into the AutoPulse were revived, and 88% of the surviving pigs showed no neurological damage.
 None of the pigs that received manual CPR survived.

 The Circulation Improving Resuscitation Care (CIRC) trial is the largest prospective randomized trial to date for mechanical chest compressions in out-of-hospital cardiac arrest (OHCA).
 The goal was to demonstrate that the AutoPulse Non-invasive Cardiac Support Pump is a safe and effective component of a system of care focusing on high-quality chest compressions.

 Compared to high-quality manual CPR, AutoPulse CPR resulted in statistically equivalent survival to hospital discharge and no difference in neurologic status at discharge in adults with out-of-hospital cardiac arrest of presumed cardiac etiology.

 There are times when delivering high quality manual CPR isn't practical or even possible; the results of the CIRC trial confirm the important role the AutoPulse system can play in improving resuscitation outcomes.

-The American Heart Association Guidelines for Cardiopulmonary Resuscitation give load-distributing band CPR (LDB-CPR) a Class IIb recommendation.
+In 2005, American Heart Association Guidelines for Cardiopulmonary Resuscitation gave load-distributing band CPR (LDB-CPR) a Class IIb recommendation.
+As of 2025, the American Heart Association recommends against the routine use of mechanical CPR devices, such as the AutoPulse.